dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         {}
     }

+   ### Code below is a WIP and the API is yet to be fully defined!

 And we create a property for it on our database context, and then initialise the stored procedure with the instance of the context in the context constructor, like so...

     internal class IntegrationTestContext : DbContext